 At the beginning of the year Romania took on the Presidency of the Council of the European Union.
 Before its term ends on June 30, the next European elections will be held from May 23 to 26.
 This is one good reason to ask how the country is progressing and about the role Deutsche Bank is playing – after all, Germany has long been Romania’s most important trading partner.
 We spoke to Mihai Ionescu, Head of Deutsche Bank’s Representative Office Romania.

-5.)
-Can you find enough qualified employees for this?
 After all, Deutsche Bank is not the only large company targeting growth in Romania.
+Can you find enough qualified employees?